 Each candidate for pre-law membership shall pay the International Membership Fee of Seventy Dollars ($70.00) to the Treasurer of the chapter prior to acceptance into membership.
 The International Membership Fee shall be remitted, in the proper form, to the Executive Office by the Chapter Treasurer, within ten (10) days of receipt of such fee.
 All International Membership fees shall be deposited by the Chapter Treasurer in a special trust account and shall not be co-mingled with the general funds of the chapter.

 Section 2 - Chapter Dues

-The dues of this chapter are hereby set at $ 20 dollars per semester.
+The dues of this chapter are hereby set at $10 dollars per year.
 Each member of the chapter shall pay the established chapter dues to the Chapter Treasurer at the time such is due or upon demand of the Treasurer.
 Members delinquent in the payment of their chapter dues shall pay a penalty of $5 for such delinquency.
 Any members who refuse to pay the lawful chapter dues shall be reported to the chapter by the Treasurer and if such members persist in the refusal to pay such lawful obligation, the member may be held to be a member in bad standing (and not allowed to participate in local chapter events).
 This requires a majority vote of the members of the chapter.

 Section 3 - Administration and Faculty Members

 The Pre-Law membership fee is waived for administration and faculty members of this chapter.